SABS-R3-projects/Paint4Brains/README.md

 This open source software was created at the _EPSRC CDT in Sustainable Approached to Biomedical Sciences: Responsible and Reproducible Research - SABS R3_.

 ## Installation
 There are several ways to install the packages.
-Currently, our team are working on creating an installer files for Linux, Windows and iOS.
-However, to run this code, you need to git clone this repository using:
+Currently, our team are working on creating installer files for Linux and Windows.
+The latest version of these are available at [Oxfile](https://oxfile.ox.ac.uk/oxfile/work/extBox?id=83945705F72EA8199D).

+Alternatively, to download and run this code as python files, you can clone this repository using git:

 ```bash
 git clone <link to repo>
 ```

-In order to install the packaged, the user will require the presence of Python3 and the [pip3](https://pip.pypa.io/en/stable/) installer.
+In order to install the required packages, the user will need the presence of Python3 and the [pip3](https://pip.pypa.io/en/stable/) installer.

 For installation on Linux or OSX, use the following commands.
 This will create a virtual environment and automatically install all the requirements, as well as create the required metadata